 The class will consist of lectures, and collaborative work among students.
-It is important to obtain and understand all class notes as not all of the material in the class is in the text and usually 1⁄2 of the problems on the quizzes and midterms will involve material that was discussed in class in detail.
+It is important to obtain and understand all class notes as not all of the material in the class is in the text and usually 1⁄2 of the problems on the guizzes and midterms will involve material that was discussed in class in detail.

 It is important to review notes nightly in order to identify items that you do not understand.
-Your Lecture Review assignments will help with this task.
+Your Lecture class Review assignments will help with this task.
 If you don't understand what is happening in class, then get help from someone including possibly the instructor.

-If you do not know well the material covered during class, then you are unlikely to do well on quizzes and tests.
-The textbook should be seen as one of many resources that supplement class instruction; knowing the textbook problems is only part of being prepared.
+If you do not understand very well the material covered during class, then you are unlikely to do well on quizzes and tests.
+The textbook should be seen as one of many resources that supplement class instruction; knowing some problems / ideas from the textbook problems is only part of being prepared.

-Students are expected to know the fundamental principles discussed in class.
+Students are expected to learn and understand how to use the fundamental principles discussed in class.
 Students must be able to use the fundamental principles to do any proofs (of important results) that are done in the text or in class.